AwlanStranger/HistoricalSnowfallAnalyser/README.md

 ## Output

-The script generates a line chart showing the distance from August 1st to the first significant snowfall day for each winter season.
+The script generates a line chart showing the distance from the seasonal breakpoint to the first significant snowfall day for each winter season.

 ## Why does this matter?